North Star Alliance’s Response to COVID-19

 One notion currently being touted on the reason there have so far been relatively fewer COVID-19 cases across the African continent than many had initially projected, is the existing infrastructure and experience of containing other epidemics such as HIV and Ebola.
 The topic was explored further on the BBC World Business Report, in an interview with our East African Regional Director, Eva Mwai, in which she describes the example of North Star’s flexibility to easily integrate healthcare provision for new infectious diseases, including coronavirus.
 You can listen to the report in full via BBC Sounds by clicking here, Eva’s section begins at 10min.03sec.
 Also featured is an interview with Karlee Silver, Co-Chief Executive, from our partner Grand Challenges Canada.

-North Star Alliance feature in Le Monde
+Risk of truck drivers spreading COVID-19 across borders – North Star feature in Le Monde

 13 May 2020

-North Star have been featured in the French National Newspaper Le Monde, in this very interesting piece about the concern of truck drivers spreading coronavirus across East Africa.
+North Star have been featured in the French National Newspaper Le Monde, in this very interesting piece about the concern of truck drivers spreading COVID-19 across East Africa.
 Truck Drivers are one of the few remaining groups to be allowed to travel around, amidst the lockdowns imposed by governments across the region.
 Speaking on this topic, our very own Osborne Ndalo, Site Coordinator for our Jomvu clinic, located on the outskirts of Mombasa, highlights that “truck drivers fall into a high risk group, due to their mobility and that they come into contact with people from different regions and backgrounds”.
 The article also offers an insight into the different approaches adopted by the various countries across the region, and the slight tensions this has occasionally caused as a result.

-Scania East Africa Supplies North Star with vital PPE
+Scania East Africa supplies North Star with vital PPE

 13 May 2020